markferdo/Heartbeat_Detecting_device/README.md

 ### 8) If the signal value exceeds the max value, the max value and sample count will be updated with the latest values.
 ### 9) If the signal value goes below the mean threshold level, the peak is confirmed, and sample count is saved permanently, and the max value is set to zero.
 ### 10)This process will run continuously until the user presses the button again to stop the program.
+### This is the process of the algorithm, and it filters the noisiness of the signal by avoiding fake peaks.
+Heartbeat (BPM) is calculated based on the sample count between two peaks.
+BPM is set to calculate every 5 seconds and it is displayed on the LED display.